Buxt-Codes/Denoising-With-Mamba/README.md

 ### **Overview**
 The task of review classification requires models that are both highly accurate and scalable to large volumes of user-generated content.
-Our solution is a two-stage pipeline consisting of Nomic embedder (encoder) [1] and a modified-Mamba based decoder [2].
+Our solution is a two-stage pipeline consisting of a Nomic embedder (encoder) [1] and a modified Mamba-based decoder [2].
 This architecture was designed to balance computational efficiency, accuracy and scalability.

 #### **1. Model Architecture**